LibreTranslate/LibreTranslate/TRADEMARK.md

 #### Do:

  * Use the LibreTranslate trademark exactly as shown in the list above.
  * Use LibreTranslate wordmarks only as an adjective, never as a noun or verb.
 Do not use them in plural or possessive forms.
-Instead, use the generic term for the LibreTranslate product or service following the trademark, for example: LibreTranslate processing software.
+Instead, use the generic term for the LibreTranslate product or service following the trademark, for example: LibreTranslate translation software.

 #### Don't: